 ©2013 by David Mason

-Unwanted and abusive sexual experiences in childhood affect men across categories defined by race, class, ethnicity, sexual orientation, culture, religion and other characteristics and traits.
+Unwanted and abusive sexual experiences affect men across categories defined by race, class, ethnicity, sexual orientation, culture, religion and other characteristics and traits.
 We are committed to making the Bristlecone Project inclusive of men from a broad range of identities.
 For more information about participating in the Bristlecone project, please click here.